rjduran/cm-code/node/hello-johnny-five/README.md

 npm install
 node app.js
 ```
 Or use `nodemon` to auto-reload the application when things change.
+Install `nodemon` globally if you don't have it with `npm i -g nodemon`.

 ```bash
 nodemon app.js